Haverhill, Massachusetts: 17th century

 The town was founded in 1640 by settlers from Newbury, and was originally known as Pentucket, which is for "place of the winding river".
 Settlers such as John Ward, Robert Clements, Tristram Coffin, Hugh Sheratt, William White, and Thomas Davis aided in the purchase of Pentuckett.
 The land was sold by Passaquo and Saggahew who claimed to have permission from Passaconaway, though nothing more is known of these two figures in the historical record and it is not clear whether they were at liberty to sell the land, or indeed whether they had a shared understanding of what such a contract would entail.
+When Haverhill was founded, it was incorporated into Norfolk County, Massachusetts Colony.
+When New Hampshire was separated from Massachusetts in 1679, Haverhill lost most of its county and was annexed to Essex County.

 Settlers Thomas Hale, Henry Palmer, Thomas Davis, James Davis and William White were Pentuckett's first selectmen.
 First Court appointments given to end small causes were given to Robert Clements, Henry Palmer, and Thomas Hale.
 At the same court, it was John Osgood and Thomas Hale that were also appointed to lay the way from Haverhill to Andover.
 It is said that these early settlers worshipped under a large oak tree, known as the "Worshipping Oak".